the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 Re:Toggle and Reset Dev mode
 ----
-Note you should do this after any Oculus OS update as it usually is auto disabled due to the update.
+Note you should toggle Developer mode after any Oculus OS update as it usually is auto disabled due to the update.

 ###### If you turn Dev mode off and you suddenly connect it is an error with the application thinking on is off and off is on, the following should fix it.